How does co-determination work?

 These representatives are elected during the elections for the governing boards of social security institutions.
 By voting in the elections, insurees and employers are involved in the fundamental decisions of TK through their representatives on the Supervisory Board.

 It is also important to keep the topic of "elections for the governing boards of social security institutions and self-governance" current during the time between the elections for the governing boards of social insurance institutions and to convey it in a positive manner, especially to young people.
-For this reason, the social insurance institutions have created the joint selbstverwaltung.de website for example, which has been online since 2014.
+For this reason, the social insurance institutions have created the joint selbstverwaltung.de website for example.
 On this website, you can learn why social self-governance is directly relevant to the citizen, where it has a say, what it contributes to social coexistence and why it is efficient for those who pay contributions.